 This information from customers about local businesses’ services and products has become essential, especially in the Covid-19 crisis.

-As most of the local businesses had to lockdown, and the crisis forced them to change their business operations entirely.
+As most of the local businesses had to lockdown, the crisis forced them to change their business operations entirely.

 They couldn’t use their location as an advantage to attract customers.

 Now they had the challenge to specialize in online orders management and delivery.
 And all that in just a couple of days, if they wanted to survive.

 Still, the best thing that happened is that customers started to order more from local businesses and support them.

 They look for the nearest restaurant on Google, read the reviews, and order.

 It is a simple process, and if you encourage them, they will most likely write you a Google review, just because they have the time at home to do that.